ztroop/zephyr/README.md

 - `enabled`: Whether the command is active
 - `immediate`: Whether to run the command immediately on startup
 - `working_dir`: Optional working directory for the command
-- `environment`: Optional environment variables for the command
+- `environment`: Optional environment variables for the command.
+Values can be either direct strings or references to existing environment variables using `$VARIABLE_NAME` syntax.

 Note: You must specify either `interval_minutes` or `cron`, but not both.